projectcalico/calico/security/kubernetes-default-deny.md

   - Egress
 ```

-The above policy applies to all pods, hosts and endpoints, including Kubernetes and {{site.prodname}} control plane pods.
-Such policy has the potential to interrupt your cluster if you have not the correct "Allow" policies in place to keep the control plane functioning properly.
+The above policy applies to all pods, hosts and endpoints, including Kubernetes control plane and {{site.prodname}} control plane pods.
+Such policy has the potential to break your cluster if you do have not already have the correct "Allow" policies and
+Calico [failsafe ports]({{site.baseurl}}/reference/felix/configuration) in place so thatcontrol plane traffic does not get blocked.

-As a best practice we recommend to use the following examples depending on your {{site.prodname}} installation method.
+As a best practice we recommend to use the following examples depending on your {{site.prodname}} installation method, which apply
+a default-deny behaviour to all non-system pods.

 {% tabs %}
 <label:Manifest,active:true>